shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 #### Buckets
-Stellar-core stores a duplicate copy of the ledger in the form of flat XDR files called "buckets."
+HcNet-core stores a duplicate copy of the ledger in the form of flat XDR files called "buckets."
 These files are placed in a directory specified in the config file as `BUCKET_DIR_PATH`, which defaults to `buckets`.
 The bucket files are used for hashing and transmission of ledger differences to history archives.